-INTRODUCTION TO ASSESSMENT CMED is committed to the education of highly competent physicians and health professionals.
+INTRODUCTION TO ASSESSMENT The College of Medicine is committed to the education of highly competent physicians and health professionals.
 As such, it is the responsibility of the College of Medicine to provide students with feedback about their performance based on reliable and valid assessments of their individual and group progress.
 Assessment strategies are based on approved institutional competencies, which include professional behavior, attitudes, skills, and the acquisition and application of clinical and medical knowledge.

-The CMED policy entitled Assessment and Monitoring of Student Performance and Grading in Years 1-4 provides guidelines for the reporting of grades and promotion of students throughout the four-year program.
+The College of Medicine policy entitled Assessment Monitoring in Required Courses and Clerkships provides guidelines for the reporting of grades and promotion of students throughout the four-year program.
 The final grade of a course or clerkship represents the global assessment of a student's performance in the areas of medical knowledge, skills, and behaviors as determined by the Curriculum Committee approved assessment plans specific to that course or clerkship.
 Course grades are recorded as Pass or No Pass, while Clerkship grades are recorded as Honors, Pass, or No Pass.